-- The Systems Modeling IRP focuses on delivering state-of-the-art modeling approaches to accelerate prediction and control of complex systems in BER priority areas.
-The System Modeling IRP's priorities are to enable scientific discovery in biological and environmental sciences using scientific computing approaches and to accelerate integration of modeling and EMSL's experiments through advances in AI/ML. - The Data Transformations IRP delivers state-of-the-art data science capabilities for exploratory data analysis and data integration, and curating and preparing datasets for release to the data science community to accelerate data science research in directions relevant to BER.
+- The Systems Modeling IRP enables users to focus on delivering state-of-the-art modeling approaches to accelerate the prediction and control of complex systems in BER priority areas.
+The System Modeling IRP's priorities are to enable scientific discovery in biological and environmental sciences using scientific computing approaches and to accelerate the integration of modeling and EMSL's experiments through advances in artificial intelligence/machine learning (AI/ML). - The Data Transformations IRP enables users to deliver state-of-the-art data science capabilities for exploratory data analysis and data integration and for curating and preparing datasets for release to the data science community to catalyze data science research in directions relevant to BER.
+The Data Transformations IRP is also leading efforts to realize the potential of generative AI (e.g., large language models) to accelerate discovery by facilitating access to diverse, distributed datasets that span multiple disciplines.